WE'RE CHANGING THE WORLD...

 In 2008 graduate Mark Beaumont (MA 2006) became the fastest man to circumnavigate the globe by bicycle, completing the 18,297 miles cycle in 194 days and 17 hours.
 As well as setting a new Guinness World Record, Mark used his cycling to raise awareness and money for charity.

 As a Chemistry PhD student at the University Jamie Gallagher became the winner of the first Universitas 21 Three Minute Thesis Competition in 2013.
 He was also named as one of the Royal Society of Chemistry’s 175 Faces of Chemistry, chosen for his science communications work.
-Jamie is now the Public Engagement Officer in the University's Research, Strategy & Innovation Office.

 Graduate Martin Patience (MA 2002) has reported from some of the most dangerous spots in the world.
 The BBC foreign correspondent, who is currently based in China, says, ‘It’s incredibly important to get in there, find out what’s happening and present it to the world in an impartial way.’